nvisionative/nvQuickSite/README.md

 ## Why Use nvQuickSite?

+First of all, because it saves you tons of time...

 **Designers & End Users**

 This app isn't just for the developers out there.
 If you test DNN or want to just get a DNN site up and running, just ask your developer friend(s) to get the prerequisites installed and configured.
 After that, everything you need to know and do is a few simple clicks away.